cotes2020/jekyll-theme-chirpy/_posts/00Basic/Network/ApplicationServerAttacks-S+7thch9/Spoofing/2020-07-16-DNSsecurtiy.md

 A DNS cache poisoning attack against a client:
 1. On visiting a malicious web site
    1. the victim views a page containing many images,
-   2. each causing a <font color=blue> separate DNS request to a nonexistent subdomain of the domain that is to be poisoned </font>.
+   2. each causing a <font color=LightSlateBlue> separate DNS request to a nonexistent subdomain of the domain that is to be poisoned </font>.
       1. An attacker can construct a `malicious web site containing HTML tags(such as image tags)` that automatically issue requests for additional URLs.
       2. These image tags each `issue a request to a different nonexistent subdomain of the domain the attacker wishes to poison`.
-2. The malicious web server <font color=blue> sends guessed responses to each of these requests </font>
+2. The malicious web server <font color=LightSlateBlue> sends guessed responses to each of these requests </font>
    1. When the attacker receives indication that the victim has navigated to this page, he can rapidly send DNS replies with poisoned glue records to the client.
 3. On a successful guess, the client’s DNS cache will be poisoned.
    1. the client will cache the poisoned DNS entry.